joffroy59/Note-globale/Templates/Test/Test Add IA.md

     // The note file name.
     filename: {
         prompt: true,
-        display: "How to name the note?",
+        display: "How to name the note (Workflow)?",
         value: "{{ title }}"
     },

-    // The movie title.
     title: {
         prompt: true,
         display: "What is the tile of the workflow?",